 Mutual funds may also throw off what is sometimes called “phantom income.”
 These are distributions of dividends and/or capital gains that are reinvested in additional fund shares.
 You never really see them, but you’re taxed on them anyway.
 In fact, many investors find themselves paying taxes on capital gains distributions even while their fund shares have declined in value for the year.

 For many Americans, even if they have enough income to comfortably meet retirement expenses, leaving a legacy is still a primary concern, particularly as it relates to estate taxes.
-Federal estate tax alone can reduce the legacy you hope to leave someday by as much as 40%.
+Federal estate tax alone can reduce the bequest you hope to leave someday.
 Depending on which state you live in, erosion can be even more profound.

-Years ago, once in retirement, an oft-used strategy was to reallocate your portfolio from predominantly equities to predominantly fixed income and lived on the interest generated by their holdings.
+Years ago, once in retirement, an oft-used strategy was to reallocate your portfolio from predominantly equities to predominantly fixed income and to live on the interest generated by these holdings.
 With today’s interest rates near record lows and life expectancies expanding, this strategy may no longer be viable.

-One potential strategy is the 4% solution.
+One potential strategy is the “4% rule of thumb.”
 By withdrawing 4% a year from your retirement assets, you aim to avoid depleting your nest egg for approximately 25 years.
 The 4% comes from a statistical analysis technique called Monte Carlo simulations.
 This strategy, however, is not foolproof.
-There’s always the chance that you could live longer than 25 years and run out of money at age 90 or so.
+There’s always the chance that you could live longer than 25 years after retiring and run out of money at age 90 or so.

-Variable annuities may be a valuable tool, but they aren’t necessarily the right one for every retiree.
-Talk to your Morgan Stanley Financial Advisor today about annuities and other options that can be an integral part of your retirement planning.
+Variable annuities, long-term care and other forms of insurance may be valuable tools, but they aren’t always the right ones for every retiree.
+Talk to your Morgan Stanley Financial Advisor about what options can be an integral part of your retirement planning.